 Risk & Rigor: A Lawyer’s Guide to Decision Trees for Assessing Cases and Advising Clients by Marjorie Corman Aaron

-Ohio-based scholar, lawyer and mediator Marjorie Corman Aaron has written and published this book – a result of years of studies and articles on the topic.
+Ohio-based scholar, lawyer and mediator Marjorie Aron has written and published this book – a result of years of studies and articles on the topic.
 Available online for free, you will find several practical examples.
 A great way to get a research-based and practical view on litigation risk assessment.

 Decision Analysis for the Professional by John Celona and Peter McNamee